 - Increase of \$75,875 in Contractual Services-Other for the Division of Health and Wellness, Office of Healthy Schools/Wellness Programs, to fund the Committee's proposed subtitle "School Safety Omnibus Subject to Appropriations Repeal Amendment Act of 2019." - 2.
 Increase of \$844,000 in Contractual Services-Other for the Division of Health and Wellness, Office of Healthy Schools/Wellness Programs, to fund the Committee's proposed subtitle "Healthy Students Amendment Act Subject to Appropriations Repeal Amendment Act of 2019." - 3.
-Decrease of \$3,000,000 in one time funding from the Special Education Enhancement Fund with \$2M transferred to fund an increase in the UPSFF at risk rate, and \$1M directed to the Labor and Workforce Committee in exchange for \$1M recurring dedicated to the UPSFF.
+Decrease of \$3,000,000 in Special Education Enhancement Fund with \$2M transferred to fund an increase in the UPSFF at risk rate, and \$1M directed to the Labor and Workforce Committee in exchange for \$1M recurring dedicated to the UPSFF. - 4.
+Decrease of 1 FTE to transfer to the Committee on Transportation and Environment to support safe passage work at DDOT.